The daily analytics email provides an overview of the inbound call activity on your Exotel account for the previous day.

-- This says you received a total of 183 inbound calls which includes calls that you attended + missed calls + voicemails.
+- This says you received a total of 267 inbound calls which includes calls that you attended, missed calls as well as voicemails.

 Missed calls section

-A sample of such callers is listed in case you want to call a few back yourself.
-Clicking on the green phone icon will take you to that particular phone call in your exotel dashboard.
+A sample of such callers is listed in case you want to call a few of them yourself.
+Clicking on the green phone icon will take you to that particular phone call on your Exotel dashboard.

 Hourly Call distribution